 Occasionally I will mix it up and add in more specific interests to give me 2 base ad sets to duplicate…

 I like to have audiences in the millions, and when testing I go for the most broadly specific interest I can find. i.e. if targeting Fishermen… I target just “Fishing”.
-With jewelry, I will add in the relationship factor as well.
+With print on demand jewelry, I will add in the relationship factor as well.

 The framework I followed for this ad strategy was in no small part thanks to Nick Peroni.
 His ad strategy works very well for POD.